Doctors accept new four-year contracts

-The province’s doctors have ratified two four-year contracts with government.
+Nova Scotia’s doctors have accepted two new four-year agreements with the provincial government.

 “A sincere thank you to Minister Thompson and the province for open and collaborative talks at the negotiations table.
 The agreements offer meaningful improvements that will lead to better access to primary and specialty care for Nova Scotians and more satisfying professional and personal lives for some of Nova Scotia’s doctors,” said Dr. Colin Audain, President of Doctors Nova Scotia (DNS).
 “This is essential to our ability to recruit and retain much-needed physicians in Nova Scotia.”

 “Physicians play an invaluable role in all aspects of our health-care system,” said Minister Michelle Thompson, Department of Health and Wellness.
 “One key aspect of the new agreements was including investments in improving access and attachment to primary care, which serves as the foundation for the health-care system.”

 Throughout negotiations, the goal has been to stabilize family medicine.
 Without good access to primary care, the effects are being felt across the system – most acutely by family physicians themselves, who struggle to see so many in their communities without a family doctor, and by physicians in emergency departments and specialty services, as they work to support patients who don’t have a family physician to quarterback their care.

 “Our focus has been building a Physician Agreement that helps to retain our current family physicians and makes longitudinal family medicine practice more attractive to medical learners and physicians,” said Dr. Audain.
 “The agreement makes significant investments in initiatives that will help stabilize family medicine in Nova Scotia and work to make office-based practice more sustainable for all physicians.”